 - Have a non-allergic family member bathe your pet weekly with an antiseborrheic shampoo to reduce the accumulation of skin dander and shedding hair.

-- Have a non-allergic family member brush your pet regularly and have your pet groomed often to keep the haircoat as short as possible.
-Short haircoats have less dander and shed less.
+- Have a non-allergic family member brush your pet regularly and have your pet groomed often.
+It may help to keep the haircoat as short as possible.
+Short haircoats may have less dander and shed less.

 - Spray your pet daily with a humectant (moisturizer) to hold down the dander and shedding hair until it can be removed with bathing.